Sofie8/Practicum_conjugation_MOGEN/Conjugation.md

 - Are you going to incubate at a certain temperature?
 - Are there other things you are going to do, other ways you know of to select your transconjugant?

-Follow the instructions of the assistant to streak plate the bacterium on your selective medium.
+Follow the instructions of the assistant to streak plate the bacteria after the conjugation, on your selective medium.

 &nbsp;
 &nbsp;